Very young piglets in a dark factory farm, standing on a hard floor.

 Dehorning

-When a cow is ‘dehorned’, her horns and the sensitive tissue near her skull are cut, sawn or scraped out.
-Anything from knives, wires, saws and shears — or even a ‘scooping’ implement — are commonly used to remove horns.
+When a cow is ‘dehorned’, her horns and the sensitive tissue near her skull are cut, sawn, or scraped out.
+Knives, wires, saws and shears, and even ‘scooping’ implements, are commonly used.
+Dehorning is one of the most traumatic experiences cattle are forced to endure, but there are no laws requiring them to receive any pain relief.

 Branding